MicrosoftDocs/sccm-docs-powershell-ref/sccm-cmdlets/ConfigurationManager/vlatest/Set-CMSoftwareMeteringRule.md

 You can create software metering rules that specify which software to monitor.

 To change rule properties, you can specify rules to change by ID or by product name, or use the [Get-CMSoftwareMeteringRule](./Get-CMSoftwareMeteringRule.md) cmdlet.
-Likewise, you can change security scope for rules for specified ID, product name, or by using Get-CMSoftwareMeteringRule.
+Likewise, you can change security scope for rules for specified ID, product name, or by using **Get-CMSoftwareMeteringRule**.

 For more information about software metering in System Center Configuration Manager, see [Introduction to Software Metering in Configuration Manager](http://go.microsoft.com/fwlink/?LinkId=268432) on TechNet.
 For more information about security scopes, see [Planning for Security in Configuration Manager](http://go.microsoft.com/fwlink/?LinkId=268426).